 If it’s a personal email, the first thing we’ll tell you is this; stop sending personal emails at work; you’ve only got yourself to blame!
 Then we’ll tell you that the best thing to do is to own up to it and apologize.
 Now, all you can do is make sure you don’t do it again next time.
 Make it routine to always check the email address before sending and don’t start typing up an important email moments before you have somewhere else to be.
 It’s better to be safe than sorry!

 Unlike paranormal activity, most workplace scares can be banished by being organized!
 With Ayoa, our Mind Mapping and Task Management software, you can manage multiple projects, tasks and deadlines with ease, brainstorm great ideas and encourage others to collaborate with you on work.
-Discover more about Ayoa or try for free for 7 days.
+Discover more about Ayoa or sign up for free.

 With the excitement of the Super Bowl all around, it’s time to give your own players a productivity power-up.
 We’re giving you 3 lightning-quick tips to help you get more out of your team with collaborative task management from DropTask.Read More 》